-Geisha can be found in several cities across Japan, including Tokyo and Kanazawa, but the former capital of Kyoto remains the best and most prestigious place to experience geisha, who are known there in the local dialect as geiko.
+Geisha can be found in several cities across Japan, including Tokyo and Kanazawa, but the former capital of Kyoto remains the best and most prestigious place to experience geisha, who are known there as geiko.
 Five major geiko districts (hanamachi) remain in Kyoto.
 Four of them, Gion Kobu, Gion Higashi, Miyagawacho and Pontocho, are located in or around the Gion district in central Kyoto, while the fifth, Kamishichiken, is located near Kitano Tenmangu Shrine.

 Geiko and geiko aspirants live in special houses (okiya) in the geiko districts.
 In Kyoto, young girls move there typically at age 15 to be taught communication and hospitality skills and various traditional Japanese arts.
 After an introductory training and examination, the talented and determined will go on to become a maiko (geiko apprentice) and eventually a geiko a few years later.

 Where do geiko dinners take place and who can attend?